Those tiny, immobile pests that appear like small bumps on your plants are likely scale insects.

 Dawn dish soap, or any household liquid soap mixed with water and vegetable oil, can do the trick.
 However, we prefer using organic soaps.

-Combine five tablespoons of liquid soap and two tablespoons of vegetable oil with a gallon of warm water.
+Combine 5 tablespoons of liquid soap with 2 tablespoons of vegetable oil, then add 1 gallon of warm water.
 Shake well.
-Finally, spray this DIY scale infestation spray on the affected plants.

 You can also purchase commercially available insecticidal soap.